Is it Reactive Attachment Disorder? Three of the Most Important Questions for Parents to Answer

 2. Can the child allow themselves to be vulnerable?

-The degree to which a child will allow themselves to feel vulnerable is a key indicator of their level of trauma impact.
+The degree to which children will allow themselves to feel vulnerable is a key indicator of their level of trauma impact.
 A child who is experiencing the effects of trauma will react differently from a child on the far end of that spectrum who has the more serious implications of reactive attachment disorder.

 When a child learns early on that they are not safe, their brains develop differently in a survival mode resulting in reactive attachment disorder.
 They rely on maladaptive behaviors to self-protect and avoid vulnerability.